TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Remove the need to keep shape polygon for most entities
 	- Less work for size updater, we'll just reinfer

-- Remove the need to specify all frames in test scene images
-	- As well as in test animations

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first
 	- New synchronization